Waikato/wekaDeeplearning4j/README.md

 This trains a one-hidden-layer MLP with 10 units on the Iris dataset.
 Nesterov momentum is used in conjunction with SGD and the initial learning rate and momentum is set to 0.01 and 0.9, respectively.
 The network is trained for 100 iterations.

-## Structure

-This package is structured into three different modules/weka-packages:

-- Core: Core code and dependencies
-- CPU: CPU specific code and dependencies
-- GPU: GPU specific code and dependencies

 ## Documentation

-The java-doc for the Core module can be found [here](https://waikato.github.io/wekaDeeplearning4j/wekaDeeplearning4jCore/doc/).
+The java-doc can be found [here](https://waikato.github.io/wekaDeeplearning4j/doc/).

 ## Design philosophy